tiangolo/uwsgi-nginx-flask-docker/README.md

 This Docker image allows you to create [**Flask**](http://flask.pocoo.org/) web applications in [**Python**](https://www.python.org/) that run with [**uWSGI**](https://uwsgi-docs.readthedocs.org/en/latest/) and [**Nginx**](http://nginx.org/en/) in a single container.

-uWSGI with Nginx is one of the best ways to deploy a Python application, so you you should have a [good performance (check the benchmarks)](http://nichol.as/benchmark-of-python-web-servers) with this image.
+uWSGI with Nginx is one of the best ways to deploy a Python web application, so you you should have a [good performance (check the benchmarks)](http://nichol.as/benchmark-of-python-web-servers) with this image.

 **GitHub repo**: <https://github.com/tiangolo/uwsgi-nginx-flask-docker>